muhammadsanwarulislam/PHP-All-in-One/Interview/Interview.md

 ## Q13
 **What's the difference between ```unset()``` and ```unlink()```**
 * ```uset()``` is used for destroying a variable(s), while ```unlink``` is used for deleting a file from the file system.

+## Q14
+**What is the difference between errors and exceptions**
+* An exception can be thrown and is intended to be caught using a try-catch block.
+A PHP error on the other hand is non recoverable and can stop the whole execution of the program.

 ## Q4